nicknomo/TextMagic-python-PRTG-integration/README.md

 apikey = "Rasd123sdfsdfscszxxzorsomething"
 ```

 #### For Text2speech, the recipient has to be a member of list.
+This program only suppors sending to lists.
+The following directions will walk you through how to properly configure this.

-On the textmagic Web UI contacts section to make a list and the contacts, set them manually to landline.
-Go to the Web ui's services secion, go to text to speech, and set it to enabled for landline phones.
+#### On the textmagic Web UI contacts section to make contacts ( https://my.textmagic.com/online/contacts/all ) and then put the contacts in a corresponding list ( https://my.textmagic.com/online/messages/lists ) .
+Go into the appropriate contact, and manually set them as Phone Type: landline.
+Go to the Web ui's services secion, go to text to speech ( https://my.textmagic.com/online/account/text-to-speech ), and set it to "enabled" for landline phones.

+#### The easiest way to get the list ID is to go to the lists page ( https://my.textmagic.com/online/messages/lists ), and click on the appropriate list.
+The URL will end with the List ID.
+For example: https://my.textmagic.com/online/contacts/list/999999 , where the list ID would be 999999 .

-#### Now go to the sandbox section and user GET /api/v2/lists/search .
-The URL is https://rest.textmagic.com/api/v2/doc#get--api-v2-lists-search .
+#### Another way is through the Sandbox.
+Enter the sandbox feature and user GET /api/v2/lists/search ( https://rest.textmagic.com/api/v2/doc#get--api-v2-lists-search ).
 Hit sandbox, and then hit the TRY button.
-Your lists ids will be in there.
 NOTE: the username and api token need to be entered at the very top of the sandbox page.
+Your lists ids will be enumerated, however please note that there are 5 default lists, along with the new list you have created.

-#### Enter the relevant list id into here
+#### Enter the relevant list id into textmagic.py here
 ```
 recipients='999999'
 ```